-- It may be given to your child for other reasons.
+- It may be given to you for other reasons.
 Talk with the doctor.

-- If your child is allergic to any drugs like this one or any other drugs, foods, or other substances.
-Tell the doctor about the allergy and what signs your child had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.
+- If you are allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
+Tell your doctor about the allergy and what signs you had.

-- If your child has had a recent heart attack.
+- If you have had a recent heart attack.

-- If your child is taking any of these drugs: Linezolid or methylene blue.
+- If you are taking any of these drugs: Linezolid or methylene blue.

-- To lower the chance of feeling dizzy or passing out, have your child get up slowly over a few minutes when sitting or lying down.
-Have your child be extra careful climbing stairs.
+- To lower the chance of feeling dizzy or passing out, rise slowly if you have been sitting or lying down.
+Be careful going up and down stairs.

-- Do not stop giving this drug to your child all of a sudden without calling the doctor.
-Your child may have a greater risk of side effects.
-If your child needs to stop this drug, you will want to slowly stop it as told by the doctor.
+- Do not stop taking this drug all of a sudden without calling your doctor.
+You may have a greater risk of side effects.
+If you need to stop this drug, you will want to slowly stop it as ordered by your doctor.

-- If your child has high blood sugar (diabetes), you will need to watch his/her blood sugar closely.
+- If you have high blood sugar (diabetes), you will need to watch your blood sugar closely.

 - It may take several weeks to see the full effects.

-- Your child may get sunburned more easily.
-Avoid lots of sun, sunlamps, and tanning beds.
-Use sunscreen and dress your child in clothing and eyewear that protects him/her from the sun.
+- You may get sunburned more easily.
+Avoid sun, sunlamps, and tanning beds.
+Use sunscreen and wear clothing and eyewear that protects you from the sun.

-- Have your child be careful in hot weather or while your child is being active.
-Have your child drink lots of fluids to stop fluid loss.
+- Be careful in hot weather or while being active.
+Drink lots of fluids to stop fluid loss.

-- Talk with the doctor if your child is pregnant, becomes pregnant, or is breast-feeding a baby.
-You will need to talk about the benefits and risks of using this drug.
+- Tell your doctor if you are pregnant or plan on getting pregnant.
+You will need to talk about the benefits and risks of using this drug while you are pregnant.

-- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - Feeling confused.

-- Not able to sleep.
+- Not able to get or keep an erection.

 - Yellow skin or eyes.

-- Chest pain or pressure or a fast heartbeat.
+- Chest pain or pressure.